 Term Contracts are typically renewable at the VPA's discretion up to four additional terms or a total of five years maximum.
 Once an initial award is made, the term contract time may be extended by the Procurement Head.
-The

-Procurement Head may also increase the contract maximum up to the amount equal to the initial one year maximum amount one time in a 365 day period since funds are only obligated during execution of Service Orders.
+The Procurement Head may also increase the contract maximum up to the amount equal to the initial one year maximum amount one time in a 365 day period since funds are only obligated during execution of Service Orders.

-Selection and Award shall be through the RFP process defined in Section 4.4.
+Selection and Award shall be through the RFP process defined in Section 4.4 or Sole/Single Source process as defined in Section 4.9.

-4.5.3 Approvals
+4.6.2 Approvals